 Business start-up costs are the expenses you incur before you actually begin business operations.
 Your business start-up costs will depend on the type of business you are starting.
 They may include advertising, travel, surveys, and training.
 These costs are capital expenses.
-Capital expenses are expenses you deduct over a number of years.

 You usually recover costs for a particular asset (such as machinery or office equipment) through depreciation (discussed next).
 Other start-up costs can be recovered through amortization.
 This means you deduct them in equal amounts over a period of 60 months or more.
-If you don't choose to amortize these start-up costs, you generally cannot recover them until you sell or otherwise go out of business.
+If you do not choose to amortize these start-up costs, you generally cannot recover them until you sell or otherwise go out of business.